BY GRAPHIC PRODUCTS STAFFminute read

 - All of the details about the material’s hazards, including what workers need to do to be safe, must be immediately available to those workers.
 This doesn’t mean the information needs to be on the label, but it does need to be provided in some reliable and accessible way.

 In order to gain the benefit of HazCom’s standardized approach, workers need to be trained to understand the HazCom system.
 Employers are required to provide this training, and Graphic Products can help.
-Request a free guide to the HazCom 2012 system, attend a webinar discussing HazCom and its requirements, or request a consultation with our compliance team for expert advice tailored to your facility’s needs.
+Grab our Guide to the HazCom 2012 system, or attend a HazCom webinar discussing its requirements.